 Daly recommends you consider a variety of other factors in determining the optimized time to apply winterizer.
 “The condition of the lawn is one factor to consider.
 Knowing the lawn’s soil composition and the condition is a big factor.
 This is one of the reasons why we assign our Perma-Green technicians to each customer’s lawn.
 Besides accountability, our techs know the homeowner’s lawn condition, soil composition, and other factors that need to be considered when determining the best ratios”.

-Most lawn care experts are adamant that winterizer fertilizer is the most important of all fertilizers.
+Most lawn care experts are adamant that fall treatments, including winterizer, are the most important of all fertilizers.
 Winterizer helps the roots of the grass absorb and store nutrients.
 The roots continue to grow until the ground eventually freezes.
 These nutrients are stored and ready to go, so when spring comes around, your lawn hits the ground running.

 Winterizer fertilizer also feeds the grass throughout the winter.
 It even helps keep your grass healthy.
 You’ll also notice your yard will look much greener during the winter months.
 When the right amount of winterizer fertilizer is applied at the right time, your grass will look amazing when spring rolls around.
 In addition to improving how green your grass looks in winter and spring, the stored nutrients contribute to much faster growth in early spring.